Cancellation of a spouse visa – staying in the UK after separation

 It is hard to cope with the double blow of a separation from your partner and worries about being forced to leave the UK.
 That’s why many people are reluctant to take legal advice, fearing the worst.
-However, Immigration solicitors say it is always best to understand your legal position.
+However, Immigration solicitors say it is always best to understand your legal position when asking the question 'Can my wife cancel my spouse visa in the UK'?.
 That way you can make informed choices.

 If you are a non-EEA national and you're in the UK as a dependant on a spouse visa or on a partner visa then if your relationship ends your visa status could change as a result of your separation or divorce.
 You will need to:

 • Take legal advice – you potentially need family law advice as well as specialist advice from spouse visa solicitors; and

 • Inform the Home Office about your separation.
 If you do not tell the Home Office and they find out through other means (such as through a government agency) then this could affect your Immigration record and any future Immigration applications you make, including an application for Indefinite Leave to Remain; and

 • Make the appropriate visa or Indefinite Leave to Remain application – the type of Immigration application you can make will depend on your personal circumstances so that is why you need to speak to spouse visa solicitors before making any decisions.

 As the reason you were granted entry clearance to the UK was your relationship with your spouse or partner when the Home Office learns of the termination of the relationship with your partner they are likely to cancel your UK spouse visa.